2022jm/examples/README.md

 <i class="fa-solid fa-computer"></i>

-Click on the @icn-camera icon to take a screen shot.
+Click on the @fa-solid fa-computer icon to take a screen shot.

 ## Operating System